Kfar Tapuach: Demographics

 Although its population consists entirely of Jews, Kfar Tapuach is one of the more diverse Israeli settlements, with its population coming from a range of backgrounds.
 Founded by a core of Habbani Yemenite Jews from the moshav of Bareket, it has since absorbed Jewish immigrants from Russia and the United States, a large group of Peruvian converts to Judaism from Trujillo, Peru, and others.
 Between February 2004 and August 2009, over 90 new families moved to Kfar Tapuach.

 Public services

 The settlement includes four synagogues, two mikvaot (ritual baths) for women and men, a nursery school, and three kindergartens.

 Biblical Tappuah

 Kfar Tapuach is named after biblical Tapuach (Tappuah or Tapuah), which appears in the Bible in the Book of Joshua as one of the first 31 cities conquered by Joshua Bin-Nun and the children of Israel.

 Kahanism

-Kfar Tapuach is noted for its concentration of followers of the late Rabbi Meir Kahane, who was convicted of multiple acts of terrorism in the United States and in Israel.
+Kfar Tapuach is noted for its concentration of followers of the assassinated rabbi Meir Kahane, who was convicted of multiple acts of terrorism in the United States and in Israel.